MRSEPFL/MRspecLAB/README.md

 The GUI can be opened by running `MRSpecLAB.py` with Python and is hoped to be self-explanatory.
 The program currently runs on Python versions 3.9, 3.10 and 3.11.

 The application detects any nodes placed in the `customer_nodes` folder.
 The creation of custom nodes is detailed in the publication and user manual.
 A similar function might be planned for reading custom data types.
 You can also find a template script on the main github repository.

-A user manual can be found in [MANUAL.md](/MANUAL.md).

-### Windows
-A Windows executable file (.exe) is available and can be run directly after downloading (double-click).
-Currently this executable only contains the default processing modules and does not retrieve any new ones from the `steps` folder on github.
-It can be rebuilt using the `pyinstaller.py` script, in which case it will include all steps present in that folder.

 ### Linux
 On a Linux system, the pip command given above will probably try to build the wxPython package for your specific Linux distribution, which can take a very long time.
 A much quicker alternative is to abort the running command (Ctrl+C in the terminal window) and download the latest pre-built package (`.whl` file) from the [wxPython database](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/) according to your OS (folder) and Python (cpXXX) versions.
 You can then install it using the following command ([source](https://wxpython.org/pages/downloads/index.html)):